Sea level rise

 We recognise that sea level rise is a serious global problem that will require a response by all levels of government.

-The interim code has a role in providing information to the community about potential current exposure to coastal hazards or future exposure to sea level rise.
+The code has a role in providing information to the community about potential current exposure to coastal hazards or future exposure to sea level rise.
 Having this information available allows landowners or potential investors to identify the risks and build resilience over the life of their investments.

-Earlier, we adopted a new regional approach to planning for sea level rise that included a more flexible approach to how development was assessed.
+In 2014, Council adopted a new regional approach to planning for sea level rise that included a more flexible approach to how development was assessed.

 The South Coast Regional Sea Level Rise Planning and Policy Response is a partnership project with Shoalhaven City Council to develop a regional approach to how sea level rise will be considered by our strategic plans and development assessment processes.
 The approach was adopted at the Ordinary Council Meeting on 25 November 2014 and will guide ongoing investigations into the impacts of coastal and flood hazards.